vanOosterhoutLab/HybridCheck/05-manual.md

 Step 1: Specifying triplets that will be analyzed (The `TripletGeneration` step).
 --------------------------------------------------

-Before HybRIDS analyses the sequence similarity of sequences you need to generate the Triplets that are to be analysed.

-This step is done automatically by HybRIDS whenever you change the settings for this step - you don't have to actually do anything other than set the settings you want.
+The first thing you need to do is inform the HybRIDS object which triplets for your sequences you would like to analyze for evidence of recombination.

 The following methods of generating triplets are provided, and are selected by changeing the `Method` parameter:

+---

  **1.** (DEFAULT) - HybRIDS will analyze sequence triplets based on a set of specified groups (defined by the `Groups` parameter, such that triplets analyzed will be made up of sequences to try and find recombination events between the groups.